Trends

 -

-Does the proportion of NDIS participants who feel able to advocate (stand up) for themselves vary for Aboriginal and Torres Strait Islander people and non-Indigenous Australians?
+Does the proportion of NDIS participants who feel able to advocate (stand up) for themselves vary for First Nations and non-Indigenous participants?

-The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who feel able to advocate (stand up) for themselves, by Aboriginal and Torres Strait Islander status.
-In 2022–23 Q3, 32% of Indigenous participants felt able to advocate for themselves, compared with 37% of non-Indigenous participants.
+The data in the graph and the table below show the proportion of NDIS participants (aged 15–64) who feel able to advocate (stand up) for themselves, by Indigenous status.
+In 2025–26 Q2, 34% of First Nations participants and 39% of non-Indigenous participants felt able to advocate for themselves.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview